petrus-v/oca-custom/CONTRIBUTE.md

 ## Concepts

-This repository is setup as other OCA's repositories to launch CI as usual and as an extra configuration in order to realease the OCA' Docker image used by our Odoo instance.
+This repository is setup as other OCA's repositories to launch CI as usual and as an extra configuration in order to build the OCA' Docker image used by our Odoo instance, as well as facilitate the bootstrapping of a development environment.

 Managing and freezing modules versions rely on python tools:

 - [uv](https://docs.astral.sh/uv/)
 - [hatch-odoo](https://pypi.org/project/hatch-odoo/)
+- wkhtmltopdf

 ## Processes